Prototypical Few-Shot Medical Image Semantic Segmentation with Background Fusion: Introduction

-Our {\bf contributions} are summarized as: \begin{itemize} \item We examine the necessity of background representation for prototypical FSS in medical images and propose a new representation scheme of fusing background in the support image, which differs from the conventional strategy of extracting cross-subject commonality.
+\item We examine the necessity of background representation for prototypical FSS in medical images and propose a new representation scheme of fusing background in the support image, which conceptually differs from the previous strategy of extracting cross-subject commonality.

-\item We propose a novel {\shortmodelname} approach to achieve this fusion.
-The support feature is first denoised by performing cross-attention with the query image feature (FeaC).
-Subsequently, the channel group-based attention, building upon an adversarial Mean-Offset structure, promotes coarse-to-fine background fusion upon the support feature (HiCA).
+\item We propose a novel adversarial attention approach {\shortmodelname} to achieve this background fusion. {\shortmodelname} is a generic plug-in module, which is featured by a channel group-based attention, building upon an adversarial Mean-Offset structure.

 \item We integrate {\shortmodelname} with the previous state-of-the-art methods and perform extensive evaluations on three medical benchmarks.
 The evident performance gains compared to the original approaches validate the effectiveness of {\shortmodelname}. \end{itemize}